Efficient Characterization of Quantum Evolutions via a Recommender System: Adapting the recommender system

-Here the RS is based on an input database containing user recommendations of various items.
-It is insightful to consider the example of machine recommendations depending on viewers' ratings of movies (Fig. \ref{ratingscheme}a).
-Every viewer rates a few of the movies, which also leaves an imprint of the viewer's tastes or preferences.
-Also considering the recommendations provided by other viewers, the RS then predicts ratings of a particular viewer for movies not yet seen/rated by the viewer.
-In our RS, quantum states are viewers and quantum evolutions are movies (Fig. \ref{ratingscheme}b).
-Quantum evolutions transform the states and thereby possibly change their internal quantum correlations.
-After undergoing a quantum evolution, a state can rate the evolution according to the change in its quantum correlation.
-The task now is to predict the unknown ratings in the database (Fig. \ref{ratingscheme}b).
+It is insightful to consider the example of viewers' ratings of movies.
+Every viewer rates some of the movies, thereby leaving an imprint of personal tastes or preferences, apart from assessing individual movies (Fig. \ref{ratingscheme}(a)).
+The RS aims to predict ratings for movies not yet seen/rated by the viewer, considering the viewer's tastes as well as the recommendations provided by other viewers.
+In our RS, quantum states are viewers and quantum evolutions are movies (Fig. \ref{ratingscheme}(b)).
+A state transformed by a quantum evolution undergoes a change in its internal quantum correlation that can be labeled as the state's rating of the evolution.
+Our objective is to predict unknown ratings in the state-evolution database.

-In our analysis, we first setup a rating database ${\cal R}$ with a set $\{U_1,U_2,\cdots,U_{n_u}\}$ of $n_u$ randomly generated unitary operators and a set $\{\rho_1,\rho_2,\cdots,\rho_{n_s}\}$ of randomly generated $n_s$ quantum states.
+Consider a database ${\cal R}$ formed by ${n_s}$ randomly generated quantum states $\{\rho_1,\rho_2,\cdots,\rho_{n_s}\}$ and ${n_u}$ randomly generated unitary operators $\{U_1,U_2,\cdots,U_{n_u}\}$.
 A random unitary operator is generated by matrix exponentiation of a random anti-Hermitian generator.
 Random pure states are generated simply by normalizing a random vector of complex elements.
-We use Bures method \cite{al2010random,maziero2015random} to generate a random mixed state

-Here $\mathbbm{1}$ is the identity matrix, $U$ is a random unitary operator and $A$ is a random complex matrix.
+We use Bures method \cite{Al_Osipov_2010,maziero2015random} to generate a random mixed state $\rho = R R^\dagger/\mbox{Tr}[RR^\dagger] ~\mbox{with}~ R = (\mathbbm{1}+U)A,$ where $\mathbbm{1}$ is the identity matrix, $U$ is a random unitary operator, and $A$ is a random complex matrix.
+An element of the database matrix ${\cal R}$, corresponding to $i$th state and $j$th unitary operator is the change in a measure $C$ of quantum correlation,